 Update: I am very excited to announce that I will be joining The University of Scranton’s Department of Mathematics this coming fall as an assistant professor.
-For the time being, please direct emails to joeklob (at) gmail.com.
+Please direct emails to joseph.klobusicky (at) scranton (dot) edu.

 For research, I’m mostly interested in questions of applied probability and analysis.
 My major research goal is to explain, on a rigorous level, the role of topology and randomness in biology and material science at multiple scales.
 For finding effective behavior, this often involves using various limit theorems of SDEs.
 Simulation also plays an important role for conjectures (and sanity checks!).

 Some areas that I find particularly interesting are

 - High dimensional particle systems and kinetic theory